 All applicants must satisfy the English language requirements for the programme.
 These are set out in detail on the programme page under Entry Requirements.
+All teaching is in English.
+Therefore, students will need to have the required level of written and spoken English to cope with their studies right from the start.

-Applicants who have not met any of the above must have passed, within the past three years, a test of proficiency in English language, from an organisation acceptable to the University.
+Applicants who have not met the English language requirements on the programme page, must have passed, within the past three years, a test of proficiency in English language, from an organisation acceptable to the University.
 This standard must be reached before registering for the MSc.